Joseph Friedrich Bernhard Caspar Majer, Neu-eröffneter Theoretisch- und Practischer Music-Saal (Nürnberg 1741)

 The pitch of Bach’s church works in Leipzig was the normal chamber tone, with a1 = 413-415 Hz.
 The organ and trumpets played a full tone higher in ‘Chorton’, and were therefore given parts that were notated a tone lower.
 Only during his first year in Leipzig did Bach make sporadic use of the ‘low chamber tone’, which was a semitone lower.

-In ‘pure tuning’ (almost) all intervals were ‘pure’.
+In the natural tuning (almost) all intervals were ‘just’.
 There were differences between the sizes of successive major seconds and between diatonic and chromatic semitones.
 Leading tones were low.
-In the 18th century singers and instrumentalists mainly used variants of the ‘pure’ tuning.
+In the 18th century singers and instrumentalists mainly used variants of the natural tuning.

 How was tuning achieved on keyboard instruments?